 Mentoring for Success

 DCAF with the support of the RBC Foundation provides a mentoring program for youth.
-Mentoring for Success is about when one-to-one mentoring is provided for youth as they transition out-of-care and/or begin their post-secondary education.
+Mentoring for Success provides one-to-one mentoring for youth as they transition out-of-care and/or begin their post-secondary education.
 During these often difficult years, youth are able to consult and visit with adult mentors who can provide encouragement and guidance.
 As part of Positive Transitions for Youth, DCAF facilitates the process to recruit and train up to 50 adult mentors.
 Mentors support youth aged 13-21 years old who are in care of Durham CAS, or who are from the Durham community.

 Mentors Making A Difference